qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 ![](Tallest-tree-herring-programming.webp)

 Often the best way to solve a large problem involves creating a large tool that is fairly elaborate.
 Often this will not be acceptable to management.
-They will say they don't have the budget to make a tool.
-Or they'll say it's not your job and you have to stay on task.
-Or they'll say we can think about this later, after you've actually done the task.
-Or if the best approach involves improving an existing open-source tool, they'll say you were hired to write proprietary software, not free software.
-And sometimes if you want to keep your job, you'll have to put up with this.

 But as the example above illustrates, often there are little tools you can make, that will improve your ability to write software without the cost of making a large tool.
 The little tool might not be as broadly applicable as a bigger, more ideal tool that you can imagine, and it might not even reduce total development time as much as a bigger tool, but the little one will be easier to get through management, the time needed to build it will be more predictable, and by making a small tool, you might learn things that will help you build a larger and better tool later.